ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 Adding comments to files
 ------------------------

-The ``comment`` filter lets you create comments in a file from text in a template, with a variety of comment styles.
+The :ansplugin:`ansible.builtin.comment#filter` filter lets you create comments in a file from text in a template, with a variety of comment styles.
 By default Ansible uses ``#`` to start a comment line and adds a blank comment line above and below your comment text.
 For example the following:

 .. code-block:: yaml+jinja